iwalton3/lxcm/docs/manual.md

 1.  private – The service is available to other containers only.
 2.  public – The service is available to other servers on the network only.
+3.  host – The service is only available to the host system.
-3.  both – The service is available everywhere.
+4.  both – The service is available everywhere.

 Regardless of which option is selected, the services are always available from the host the containers are running on if any port